theelliotm/Games-Discord-Bot/README.md

 - Add a toggle for moderators to allow game actions to be run in the channel instead of in DMs.
 - Leveling and profile system.

-## Community & Support
-Visit the [Discord server](https://discord.gg/gSeEYNk) to talk with the owner (👋) and other community members, discuss new features, and get help with contributing.

 ## License
 [ISC](https://www.isc.org/licenses/)